The Rising Cost of Visibility in Recruitment

 - Application Completion Rate: Monitor drop-off rates during the application process.
 High drop-off on specific boards may indicate a mismatch between candidate expectations and the application complexity.

 Benchmarking these metrics against industry standards provides context for your performance.
-According to HR analytics benchmarks, the average cost per hire for professional roles ranges from €4,000 to €20,000 depending on the industry.
-If your cost per hire significantly exceeds this without a corresponding increase in quality, your job board strategy requires immediate recalibration.
+SHRM benchmarking puts the average cost per hire at roughly $4,700, while senior and executive roles climb several times higher, and our own HR analytics benchmarks show how widely this varies by industry and seniority.
+If your cost per hire significantly exceeds the benchmark for comparable roles without a corresponding increase in quality, your job board strategy requires immediate recalibration.

 Advanced Analytics Dashboard